 Chance’s ability to tuck away these leveling themes within his smiling-ear-to-ear raps helped secure him a number one spot on Rolling Stone’s top mixtapes of 2013 list.
 “Chance the Rapper established himself in 2013 as the strongest new voice in hip-hop: cool enough for the teens, thoughtful enough for the old heads,” they write.
 “He deftly bounces from rapping about Chicago's murder rate to recalling hugging his grandma.”

 With that, “Acid Rain” is the obvious centerpiece of this mixtape.
 The wistful lilt of Jake One’s production sets us along the perimeter of Lake Michigan with Chance rattling off escapist rhymes about fallen friends and teetering depression.
-Youthful admissions like “I miss my diagonal grilled cheeses” and “Smoking cigarettes to look cooler” coil around clashes with God and fears of gun violence.
-Out from these juxtapositions rises a contemplative young man plagued by his lack of answers.
+Youthful admissions like “I miss my diagonal grilled cheeses” and “Smoking cigarettes to look cooler” coil around clashes with God and fears of gun violence and out from these juxtapositions rises a contemplative young man plagued by his lack of answers.

 That’s the utility of joy: it heightens our predisposition for the message.
 Critics argue that at times it feels as if Chance The Rapper is trying to sell them something as if he’s a motivational poster that haunts you on your drive to work or at the gym.
 And to some extent, they’re entirely correct.
 Chance is trying to sell us something, but it’s not the crack science of positive thinking to cure all ailments.
 He’s trying to sell us the truths of a co-opted and horribly misrepresented city.